jschwarzwalder/aws-sdk-php/docs/guide/handlers-and-middleware.rst

 ^^^^^^^^^^

-The ``Aws\Middleware::mapRequest`` middleware is useful when you need to modify a request after it has been serialized but before it is sent.
+The ``Aws\Middleware::mapRequest`` middleware is useful when you need to modify a request after it is serialized but before it is sent.
 For example, this can be used to add custom HTTP headers to a request.
 The ``mapRequest`` function accepts a callable that accepts a ``Psr\Http\Message\RequestInterface`` argument and returns a ``Psr\Http\Message\RequestInterface`` object.